Find businesses who can help you enjoy diving and snorkelling in areas managed by DOC.

 New Zealand's first marine reserve, Cape Rodney-Okakari Point was established in 1975.
 It is also known as Goat Island or Leigh marine reserve.

-Snorkel, dive or take a leisurely walk.
-Or explore historic sites on the island, including three pa.
+Snorkel, dive, take a leisurely walk, or explore historic sites on the island including three pa.

-The Mokohinau Islands provide a dramatic backdrop for boating.
-The waters are excellent for diving and snorkelling.
-On Burgess Island you can visit the lighthouse and the remains of World War II military installations.
+The Mokohinau Islands provide a dramatic backdrop for boating and the waters are excellent for diving and snorkelling.
+Look out for native wildlife on Burgess Island or take a walk to the lighthouse.

 On Great Barrier Island you can take a soak in thermal springs, tramp through coastal forests or snorkel in an isolated cove.
 Boating, kayaking and fishing are other popular activities on the island.